symanto-research/symanto-docs/source/index.html.md

 ]
 ```

-Predict the personality traits to understand how the author of the written text makes decisions, whether they are _Emotional_ (relationship-oriented, focusing on social values and empathy) or _Rational_ (objective and pragmatic, focusing on facts and logical deduction).
+Predicts the personality traits to understand how the author of the written text makes decisions, whether they are _Emotional_ (relationship-oriented, focusing on social values and empathy) or _Rational_ (objective and pragmatic, focusing on facts and logical deduction).

 Supported Languages: [ `ar`, `de`, `en`, `es`, `fr`, `it`, `nl`, `pt`, `ru`, `tr`, `zh` ]